aws-samples/disaster-recovery-workshop/workshop/content/labs/advanced/kubernetes-dr-kubefed/cloud9.en.md

     curl -XGET http://dr-app.my.private.hz
     ```

-If everything is right, the result of the region should be.
+    If everything is right, the application will reply "Instance Metadata".
+The result of the attribute **region** should be.

      ```json
     {
       "region": "us-west-1"
     }